Seville’s Top Attraction: The Real Alcazar

 The History of the Real Alcazar

-The Christian kings, much like the Moors, made the Alcazar their royal residence but made a lot of changes.
-It is why the complex today is a mix of Islamic, Renaissance, Gothic, and Baroque elements.
+The complex today is a mix of Islamic, Renaissance, Gothic, and Baroque elements.
 Those elements make the Alcazar the finest example of “Mudejar” architecture in the world (Mudéjar is an architectural style built under Christian rule that commingles both Moorish and Spanish Christian elements).

 Visiting the Real Alcazar…getting your ticket

-The Lion’s Gate and the walls adjoining it were built by the Moors in the 12th century and led to the garrison yard of the original Al-Muwarak palace.
+The Lion’s Gate and the walls adjoining it were originally built by the Moors in the 12th century and led to the garrison yard of the original Al-Muwarak palace.
 But the gate is named for the 19th century tile-work inlaid above the gate, a crowned lion holding a cross in its claws and bearing a Gothic script.

 Highlights of the Real Alcazar